Project-AWeSoMe-UvA/BERTopicReusablePipelineAwesome/README.md

 **1. Create the virtual environment**

-Open powershell in the BERTopic directory:
+Open PowerShell in the BERTopic directory:
 - Right click with your mouse
 - Select "Open in Terminal"